-The fishing ponds were part of an axis which was perpendicular to that between the entrance gate and the palace.
+The fish ponds were part of an axis which was perpendicular to that between the entrance gate and the palace.
 It was the most imposing part of the gardens, that which best showed the engineering skills of Ligorio's assistants: Alberto Galvani, who worked for the Este at Ferrara, Tommaso Chiruchi, who was involved in designing the fountains of Villa Lante di Bagnaia and Claude Venard, a French hydraulic engineer who developed the mechanisms for activating the fountains.

 The rooms of the palace faced north and they enjoyed a commanding view over the gardens and the countryside beyond them, but not towards Rome.
 For this reason Ligorio designed a sort of gigantic triumphal arch under which Cardinal Ippolito and his guests could dine (it was close to the kitchen) and watch the sunset over Rome.
 Because the Eternal City is rather faraway, a symbolic Rome (Rometta) was built immediately below the arch.
 It included a personification of Rome, the she-wolf and Romulus and Remus and a reproduction of Isola Tiberina and other monuments which were described by Evelyn and are lost.